enriqueseor/qr-scanner/README.md

 3. Choose a physical or virtual device.
 4. Build and run the project

-## Contributing

-If you'd like to contribute to this project, please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix: `git checkout -b feature-name`.
-3. Make your changes and commit them: `git commit -m 'Add new feature'`.
-4. Push to the branch: `git push origin feature-name`.
-5. Create a pull request on GitHub.

 ## License

 This project is licensed under the [MIT License](LICENSE).